 It’s too late to add anything to the printed programme but never for the website.
-So if you’ve got any more events for our summer calendar, let us know and we will add them in!
+So if you’ve got any more events for our summer calendar, let us know and we will add them in.
+Also please let us know any programme changes or cancellations so we can keep the website up to date.

 Monday 19 March, 1900, Yelfs Hotel in the Reading Room